National Olympic Committee of Ukraine: The Olympic Lesson

 The Olympic lesson is the annual sports event which was initiated by National Olympic Committee of Ukraine since 2004.
 The Olympic Lesson is held in all regions of the country.

-Anyone who participates in the Lesson of Physical Education and Sports has a good chance to talk to champions and winners of the Olympic Games, World and European Championships and visit numerous sports venues, get important and useful information.
-Over 40 sports grounds present different sports holding open training sessions and demonstrations.
+The Lesson of Physical Education and Sports features open training sessions and demonstrations across more than 40 sports venues, with appearances by Olympic, World, and European champions.

 Olympic Day

-In the world there is a good tradition to celebrate Olympic Day dedicated to the International Olympic Committee's foundation (23 June 1894).
-Olympic Day is a family sports holiday where everyone finds something what he likes.
-At this event people can feel like real Olympians.
+Olympic Day is a tradition to celebrate the founding of the International Olympic Committee (23 June 1894).
+Olympic Day is a family event offering various events ranging from runs, Olympic quizzes, various sport events and competitions.

 The Olympic Day takes place in the central town streets, in parks, children's camps, stadiums of different regions.

-Together with the ordinary citizens the famous Ukrainian athletes, Olympic champions and medalists, winners of the World and European Championships participate at the all-Ukrainian event.
+Together with the ordinary citizens Ukrainian athletes, Olympic champions and medalists, winners of the World and European Championships participate at the all-Ukrainian event.

-If your state of health does not allow participating in athletics races, you can join to the many contests, quiz and draws.
+If your state of health does not allow you to participate in athletics races, you can join the contests, quizzes, and draws.

 All members can find something useful and join to the Olympic ideas and values.

 Olympic stork

 Olympic stork is the project of National Olympic Committee of Ukraine which promotes the Olympic ideas, attracts children to physical education and sport, and brings up young generation based on the principles of patriotism and friendship.

-All the year the 5th -6th formers take a quiz on the Olympic movement topic, participate in the relay races, teams’ presentations and many different contests.
+All the year the 5th -6th formers take a quiz on the Olympic movement topic, participate in the relay races, teams' presentations and many different contests.
 The team-winner of all 25 Ukrainian regions compete at all-Ukrainian final.